PSP-Archive/ARK-4/README.md

 #### Installation On PS Vita

+There are two types of installation types on PS Vita.
+You can use either one or both.
+<br>Stanalone works on top of the original unmodified pspemu.
+<br>You an also run ARK within Adrenaline to achieve a Hybrid CFW.

 ##### Standalone (Official PSPEmu)

 - Works on Firmware 3.60 up to 3.74, requires Henkaku/h-encore or any native hack.
 - Download and install <a href="https://github.com/LiEnby/NoPspEmuDrm/releases">NoPspEmuDrm</a> (you can use `AutoPlugin`).
 - Copy `FasterARK.vpk` from `PSVita/` folder anywhere on your vita and install using `VitaShell`.
-- Open `FasterARK` and wait for the install process to finish.
+- Launch `FasterARK` and wait for the install process to finish.
 - Both `ARK` and `ARK-X` bubbles will appear in `Live Area`.
 - Use the `ARK` bubble for `PSP` games and homebrew.
 It can play `PS1` but with limitations related to sound playback.
 - Use the `ARK-X` bubble for `PS1` games without any sound limitations.